MakerPrepLA/makerprepla/lessons/lesson10_arrays/lesson10.md

 ### Exercise 3:

 1. Use a while loop to console log each item in your recipe and bucket list.
-2. Refactor your code such that the while loop lives inside a function called `append_strings` that takes an array as an input (argument)
+2. Refactor your code such that the while loop lives inside a function called `appendStrings` that takes an array as an input (argument)
-3. Invoke `append_strings` twice, passing in `recipe` the first time and `bucket_list` the second time
+3. Invoke `appendStrings` twice, passing in `recipe` the first time and `bucketList` the second time
-4. Refactor `append_strings` such that it takes two arguments: an array of strings, and a string representing the CSS selector of the element into which the strings should be appended. (i.e. `bucket_list` may be appended into a `#bucket_output` div)
+4. Refactor `appendStrings` such that it takes two arguments: an array of strings, and a string representing the CSS selector of the element into which the strings should be appended. (i.e. `bucketList` may be appended into a `#bucket_output` div)

 <code-submission-form id="arrays-append_strings">